geoscixyz/em/content/physical_properties/electrical_conductivity/index.rst

 .. topic:: Purpose

   Using any electromagnetic geophysical survey we excite the earth, and measure signals from the earth.
-Measured EM signals is mostly depending upon electrical conductivity constrasts of earth materials.
+Measured EM signals is mostly depending upon electrical conductivity contrasts of earth materials.
 Therefore, understanding ...

 Electrical conductivity is a physical property that quantifies how well electrical charges move in a given material when subjected to an applied electric field.
 In mathematical development and in references describing rocks or fluids, it is common to refer to its reciprocal, resistivity.